Skip to Main Content

 Steps to check and clear holds:

-2. Click on My Holds
+2. Click on Student, then Student Profile.

 If a hold remains on your account when you arrive on campus, plan to visit the office responsible for the hold before moving into student housing or attending classes.